estnltk/estnltk/docs/tutorials/ner.rst

    'Toomas Hendrik Ilves']

-When calling `text.named_entities`, `estnltk` runs the whole text processing pileline on the background, including  tokenization, morphological analysis and named entity extraction.
+When calling `text.named_entities`, `estnltk` runs the whole text processing pipeline on the background, including  tokenization, morphological analysis and named entity extraction.

 The `Text` instance provides a number of useful methods to get more information on the extracted entities::